metabolomics-us/mona/README.md

       new personal access token.
 This allows the discovery service to work as intended
     - Note: You'll need to set these tokens on the IPA and GOSE servers as they expire every year (you can configure how quickly these expire).
-  - Access to AWS account and the ability to push to ECR
+  - Access to an AWS account with the ability to push to ECR.
+Store credentials `~/.aws/`
   - Admin access to public mona repo
   - You'll need a settings.xml file for your maven 'User Settings File' this will include the nexus profile and all the necessary repo's for pulling down libraries.
 Please ask a developer on the team for this config